 Zagreb To Ljubljana Train

 Another fast, reliable and comfortable way to travel from Zagreb to Ljubljana and from Ljubljana to Zagreb is the train.
 There are direct Ljubljana to Zagreb train connections between the cities.
 On average, there are four trains between Zagreb and Ljubljana per day.
-The first one leaves at 6.50 am and the last one at 9.20 pm.
-Be sure to check out the Zagreb to Ljubljana train schedule to confirm departure times.
+The first one leaves at 6.50 am and the last at 9.20 pm.
+Check out the Zagreb to Ljubljana train schedule to confirm departure times.

 Zagreb To Ljubljana Flights

 In this modern world, flying is always an option as well.
 However, there are no direct flights between Zagreb and Ljubljana.
-You’ll always have a stop-over at another major airport somewhere in Europe, be it Istanbul, Munich, or Paris.
+You’ll always have a stop-over at another major European airport, be it Istanbul, Munich, or Paris.
 All in honesty, flying from Zagreb to Ljubljana is pricey, even with the many low-cost airlines in Europe.
 Additionally, it is not at all time-saving.
 The four options above are all better alternatives—cheaper, faster, and/or more convenient.

-Getting from Zagreb to Ljubljana in 2021 has never been any more straightforward, and there are transport options to cater to all budgets.
-So next time you are in either of these cities, consider jumping on a bus, train, or even take a private transfer and pay a visit.
+Getting from Zagreb to Ljubljana has never been any more straightforward, and there are transport options to cater to all budgets.
+So next time you are in either of these cities, consider jumping on a bus or train or even taking a private transfer and paying a visit.